-The Omicron variant seems to bring with it almost a sense of inevitability that we will all catch Covid-19 at some point.
+Many different approaches to managing the spread of Covid-19 and mitigating its impact on health services have been taken, with advantages and disadvantages to different approaches (Siddaway, 2020).
 In this article, I argue that, as psychologists, we need to focus our professional efforts not just on Covid-19 but also on Long-Covid.

 I view Long-Covid as a serious, complex long-term health condition that can be very challenging to live with and have a devastating impact on people’s lives.
 My experience, and that of other psychologists I have talked to who work in clinical health psychology across the UK, suggests that awareness, knowledge, and attitudes towards Long-Covid and other long-term health conditions continues to be highly variable, including amongst health professionals.
 Disbelief and stigma continue to be common experiences, with many told or treated as though ‘it’s all in their heads’.

 Here, I aim to increase awareness of Long-Covid in the hope of reducing that stigma and further catalysing funding for research and specialist clinical services for all long-term health conditions.
 I believe that a biopsychosocial perspective has much to offer in understanding and helping ameliorate Long-Covid and other long-term health conditions, and that psychologists have a key role to play in designing and delivering appropriate and effective clinical services.